nchah/freebase-triples/README.md

 The [Freebase](https://en.wikipedia.org/wiki/Freebase) Wikipedia article provides a good overview of its beginnings at Metaweb Technologies, Inc., its acquisition by Google in 2010, and its eventual shutdown and move to Wikidata.
 Freebase accepted queries to its vast stores of data through the Metaweb Query Language (MQL).

+Although the shutdown of freebase.com was set for as early as June 30, 2015 according to this [Google+ post](https://plus.google.com/u/0/109936836907132434202/posts/bu3z2wVqcQc), the actual website could be accessed for quite a long time.
+On May 2, 2016, freebase.com was finally closed off as announced in this [Google Group post](https://groups.google.com/forum/#!topic/freebase-discuss/WEnyO8f7xOQ).

 ## Sample MQL Scripts